alexconerly/School_District_Analysis/README.md

 -By comparing this result to the original dataframe, the average math score and average reading score remained relatively unchanged.
 The percentage math dropped just about .1 point, the percent reading dropped about 0.3, and the percent overall dropped about 0.3 as well.

-- By replacing Thomas High School's math and reading scores with NaN values for ninth-graders, it appears this had the affect of reducing the scores for Thomas High School overall.
-Of course, the introduction of NaN values only significantly affected Thomas High School's perfomance results.
-However, once a new dataframe was created to only include data for the tenth, eleventh, and twefth grade students of Thomas High School, the percentage was recalibrated to be more similar to the rest of the district-wide data.
+- Thus, by replacing Thomas High School's math and reading scores with NaN values for ninth-graders, it appears this had the affect of reducing the scores for Thomas High School percentage performance results while leaving the rest of the school data intact.
+However, once a new dataframe was created to only include data for the tenth, eleventh, and twefth grade students of Thomas High School, the percentages were recalibrated and became more similar to the rest of the district-wide data.

 --------------------------